 - You will start being evaluated for bra management

 - You may begin additional physical activity.
 Biking, walking, and lower body workouts are acceptable, but without bouncing.
-Stop if it’s painful or increases swelling in your breasts
+Stop if your normal activities become painful or increase swelling in your breasts

 6 weeks after breast augmentation

-- Implants are starting to look more like breasts and taking on a more attractive appearance
+- Your enhanced breast size looks more natural and is taking on a more attractive appearance

 - Breasts are starting to soften, but could still be firm on the sides

 - Nipples are rising slowly to the center of the breasts.
 They may not be perfect at this stage, but should have good improvement.

 - Side breast rounding is slowly beginning, but is not pronounced

 - Shooting pains may still be present, but are less frequent